vivekteega/flowallet-testnet/README.md

 * Usage of sendGeneralData from RIBC dApp
 ```
+  //take name and comments as function parameters, and sendGeneralData of InternRequests type
   applyForIntern: function (name, comments = '') {
                 return floCloudAPI.sendGeneralData([name, comments], "InternRequests")
             },
+// take updates as function parameter, and return a promise that sends general data of type "InternUpdates"
   postInternUpdate: function (updates) {
                 return new Promise((resolve, reject) => {
                     floCloudAPI.sendGeneralData(updates, "InternUpdates")